-ESF # #6 - Mass Care, Emergency Assistance.
-Housing and Human Services Annex - as defined in the Emergency Response Framework
+ESF - 6 - Mass Care / Housing / Human Services As defined in the National Response Framework ESF Coordinator - US Department of Homeland Security

-ESF Coordinator - Department of Homeland Security / Federal Emergency Management Agency
+Federal Emergency Management Agency

 Note: This section of the plan contains no specific tactical information and simply outlines the procedures that could potentially be followed during a disaster or critical incident.
 All actions outlined in this plan may not necessarily be followed in every situation.